-Jeff and I sat at the long, wooden table, set with chopsticks, chilli sauces and pieces of raw meat and bamboo shoots.
-I smiled at the H’mong tribeswoman sitting next to me.
+J and I sat at the long, wooden table, set with chopsticks, chilli sauces and pieces of raw meat and bamboo shoots.
+I smiled at the H’mong tribeswoman sitting next to me, and she smiled back.
 To our right was the fruit and vegetable markets, trading piles of fresh produce beneath canopies of tin and tarpolean.
 To our left, and under the same roof as us, was the butcher, whole bullock legs and forests of chicken feet sticking comically in the air.
 But we were here for pho, Vietnam’s famous rice noodle soup, and this particular stall was the best in town.

 We were in Sapa, our second day, a town high up in the mountains of Vietnam’s northwest.
 It felt like a seperate country to the Vietnam I had already seen.
 This was the off-season, for the reason that the views of the valleys and mountains were mostly obstructed by an eerie white mist, it’s cold ghostly fingers permeating even the rooms of our hostel.
 But to me, it contained a certain mystery.
 I knew that I was standing on a cliff, but what lay beyond?

 J and I were caked with mud.
 We had rented scooters that morning to explore the surrounding areas of Sapa, and visit the villages of the local tribes of Vietnam.
 With engines running and wet weather gear on, we started down the long road through the Sapa province.
 A fine rain sprinkled down through the mist, covering the ground with a slippery film and stinging our eyes as we rode.